jhoelzel/jhoelzel.github.io/_posts/2023-04-12-Kubernetes-Operators-vs-Controller.md

 ---
 Kubernetes has established itself as a leading platform for container orchestration, providing efficient ways to deploy, scale, and manage applications.
 At the core of Kubernetes automation are controllers and operators, two powerful mechanisms for managing resources within a cluster.

-### Desired State vs. Current State: Embracing the Fluidity of Kubernetes
+## Desired State vs. Current State: Embracing the Fluidity

 Kubernetes embraces a cloud-native perspective, designed to accommodate constant change within a cluster.
 As a result, clusters can undergo modifications at any time, with control loops actively addressing failures and ensuring the system's resilience.
 This dynamic nature implies that a Kubernetes cluster may never truly attain a stable state.

 However, the ever-evolving state of a cluster should not be a cause for concern.
 As long as the controllers managing the cluster are operational and capable of implementing meaningful changes, the stability of the overall state becomes less significant.
 By acknowledging and adapting to the fluidity of Kubernetes, engineers can harness the platform's full potential, ensuring that applications remain reliable and performant despite the inherent variability in the system.

-# Kubernetes Controllers - The Built-In Resource Managers
+### Kubernetes Controllers - The Built-In Resource Managers

 Kubernetes controllers are integral components of the platform, responsible for maintaining the desired state of native resources within a cluster.
 Controllers are designed to manage built-in resources, such as ReplicaSets, Deployments, and Services.

 Controllers follow the Kubernetes "controller pattern," a control loop that monitors changes in the desired state and updates the cluster accordingly.
 For example, when a Deployment is created, the Deployment controller ensures that the specified number of replicas for a particular application is running.
 If a replica fails, the controller will create a new one to maintain the desired state.

-# Kubernetes Operators - The Custom Domain-Specific Managers
+### Kubernetes Operators - The Custom Domain-Specific Managers

 Kubernetes operators offer a more specialized approach to resource management, allowing users to extend Kubernetes functionality through Custom Resource Definitions (CRDs).
 Operators are tailored to manage domain-specific tasks and resources, providing a high level of automation for application-specific needs.